 Whether you’re looking to create a series of kindness rocks, treasured kid-made keepsakes, or if you’re in it just for the crafty fun, here are Crazy Fun Rock Decorating Ideas for Kids!

 Easy Sharpie Rock Art – Use markers to color rocks instead of paint!
-Again, this is a super easy rock painting project that even kids as young as toddlers could do with supervision.
+Again, this is a super easy rock painting project that even young children like toddlers can have a great time with this rock craft with supervision.

 Painted Rock People by Non Toy Gifts – The kids made one of these for each member of the family for Christmas one year.
 I think every year we need to make a new stone family!